eliemichel/LearnWebGPU/getting-started/project-setup.md

 Requirements
 ------------

-All we need is CMake and a C++ compiler, instructions are detailed bellow per OS.
+All we need is CMake and a C++ compiler, instructions are detailed below per OS.

 ```{hint}
 After the installation, you can type `which cmake` (linux/macOS) or `where cmake` (Windows) to see whether your command line finds the full path to the `cmake` command.
 If not, make sure your `PATH` environment variable contains the directory where CMake is installed.